 Details of the Space

-Obviously, you’re going to ask about certain things regarding your new space.
+You’re going to ask about certain things regarding your new space.
 But you should know more than just the square footage and what the counter space is like.
-You need to consider other details as well, such as the age of the building, drive-thru window existence (or the potential for one if you’re wanting one), what other businesses have been housed in the space, what the electrical statistics are, what type of parking space is available, and what systems support the functioning of the building.
+You need to consider other details as well, such as the age of the building, drive-thru window existence (or the potential for one if you want one), what other businesses have been housed in the space, what the electrical statistics are, what type of parking space is available, and what systems support the functioning of the building.

 You need to know what you’re getting into before your coffee shop lease signing, so the more you ask, the better.
 Don’t be afraid to speak up!
 You have the right to know about the space you could be opening your coffee shop business in.